The latest travel news, interviews, traveller reviews, inspiration & advice on cycling and walking holidays in the UK and Europe..

 By going on a shorter break for a first time walking holiday, you will be able to get used to the walks and whether you may have issues with feet or knees etc. Imagine what it could mean if you were to discover this in a really remote location!

 Guided or self guided as a first time walk?

-If you are thinking about a self-guided itinerary, look for the lower graded and better waymarked options such as the lower-end National Trails in the UK such as The South Downs Way
+If you are thinking about a self-guided itinerary, look for the lower graded and better waymarked options such as the more southern trails in the UK like The South Downs Way

 and The Thames Path

 – or if you want to go further afield, the pilgrim routes in Spain

 and France.
 If you have not had much walking experience then it is best to keep to the more simply navigated walks such as these.
 If you are considering a guided walk